History Of Microbiology: From The Origins Of Life To The Fathers Of Microbiology

 But Professor Psychrobacter, Why would these ancient microbes produce a by-product that would kill them?

 That is an excellent question!
-And one we may not have an exact answer to.
+And one we may not have an exact answer to as the origins of life were long ago before we learned to communicate.
 But I think many times we can create waste and not realize the harm it can do to our futures until it is too late.
 Much like the humans of today struggling with the waste and pollution they've created.
 They are only now realizing the effects of these actions.

 New species, with new capabilities, continued to emerge including a new type of microbe, eukaryotes.
 These cells were 10-100x bigger than previously seen and started to organize their DNA into a package called a nucleus.

 The records do not make it clear if our ancestors joined forces with the new species or were enslaved by them, but there were some engulfed by the new larger species.
 Many were completely consumed, but some managed to survive and developed a symbiotic relationship.
+This becomes the origins of life as we know it today and the end of single-cell dominance!
 Chloroplasts now reside in plants conducting photosynthesis while mitochondria provide energy to many multi-cellular organisms.
 These pairings allowed for the rise and diversity of the fungus, plants, and animals we compete with today, causing the Cambrian explosion.

 470 million years ago plants moved from the sea to land followed by animals almost 300 million years later.
 50 million years ago the mammal called a bat learned to fly, and 2 million years ago the first humans emerged.